bitovi/ai-component-paste/guides/vanilla-with-express/README.md

 ### Creating the Extraction Endpoint

-Next, we’ll define a `POST` endpoint that the `<ai-paste>` component can call.
+Next, we'll define a `POST` endpoint that the `<ai-paste>` component can call.
 This endpoint will receive clipboard text along with scraped form field metadata and return the AI-generated form values.

-We’ll call this route `/extract-form-data` and the request body should include:
+We'll call this route `/extract-form-data` and the request body should include:

 - **text** - the clipboard content
 - **fields** - the list of form fields scraped from the page